Over the past several years, an all-animal-foods diet referred to as the carnivore diet has become increasingly popular.

 - Seasonings like salt, pepper, etc

 Carnivore diets exclude all plant foods, regardless of how much nutritional value the individual foods have.
+In other words, it is pretty much the opposite of plant-focused diets like the Nordic Diet.

 These excluded foods include all types of: